GMOD/jbrowse-components/website/docs/user_guide.md

 Copy this URL and paste it into the import form and select hg19

 ![](./img/sv_inspector_importform_after.png)
-SV inspector import form with URL
+Figure showing the SV inspector import form with URL

 ### SV inspector results